dynamicexpresso/DynamicExpresso/README.md

 - In progress

 	- ADD: `CaseSensitive`, `KnownTypes`, `Identifiers` properties to understand how the `Interpreter` object was constructed.
+	- ADD: Added new methos for registering variables and types (see SetIdentifier and Reference).
+	- ADD: `LanguageConstants` class containing the most common types and identifiers used by default.
 	- CHG: Changed `Interpreter.Analyze` method to `Interpreter.TryParse` method and the corresponding return type.
+	- CHG: Internal code refactoring

 - 0.11.4